pippinbarr/cart253-2019/modules/input-touch/input-touch.md

 ## All the mouse functions work for touches too!

-- You can use the same set of mouse functions and they will respond to touches
+You can use the same set of mouse functions and they will respond to touches:

 - `mousePressed()` will be called when a finger is touched onto the screen
 - `mouseReleased()` will be called when a finger is lifted off the screen
-- `mouseClicked()` will be called when a finger is tapped on the screen
 - `mouseMoved()` will be called when a finger is dragged on the screen

 ---

 ## There are also specific functions

-- If you're needing to separate the idea of mouse and touch then there are specific touch-based functions you can use:
+- If you need to separate the idea of mouse and touch then there are specific touch-based functions you can use:

 - `touchStarted()` will be called when a finger is touched onto the screen
 - `mouseEnded()` will be called when a finger is lifted off the screen
 - `touchMovement()` will be called while a finger is dragged along